ShuiRuTian/time-analytics-webpack-plugin/packages/time-analytics-webpack-plugin/README.md

 ## Q&A
 1. why publish ts source file?

 So it would be easier to debug.
-It's not a big deal to download a bit more files when they will not appear in production code.
+It's not a big deal to download a bit more files if they will not appear in production code.

 ## Questions
-1. In which condition, will `this.callback()` called?
+1. In which condition, will `this.callback()` be called?
 The doc says for multiple results, but it's kind of confused.

-3. For ts
+2. For ts
 ```ts
 class A{
     static foo(){